ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 ![Sources for Solidity Binaries](slide26)

-A striking 77.2% of all respondents use Visual Studio Code as their editor when writing Solidity code.
-This number is quite lower than last year.
+77.2% of all respondents use Visual Studio Code as their editor when writing Solidity code.
+However, this number is still lower than last year.

 Vim and IntelliJ follow in the second and third ranks with 4.7 and 3.7% usage, respectively.
 The overall trend in usage of prominent editors continues to remain comparable.